webplatform/docs/css/properties/font-feature-settings/index.md

 |Description=Default.
 No change in glyph substitution or positioning occurs.
 }}{{CSS Property Value
 |Data Type=OpenType feature tag, Indicator
+|Description=This property can take up to two separate parts in its value.
+The options are as follows:
-|Description=* OpenType feature tag: Comma-separated list of one or more OpenType layout feature tags (each with an optional toggle).
+* OpenType feature tag: Comma-separated list of one or more OpenType layout feature tags (each with an optional toggle).
 See [[css/properties/font-feature-settings#Notes|Notes]] for examples of correct syntax, plus a table of the most common feature tags and their definitions.
 * Indicator: 0 indicates that the feature is disabled.
 For boolean features, 1 indicates that feature is enabled.
 A value of ‘on’ is synonymous with 1 and ‘off’ is synonymous with 0.
 For non-boolean features, 1 or greater indicates the feature selection index.
 }}
 }}